-Alejandra Gomez Sarmiento is a visual artist and creative coder based in Barcelona.
+Alejandra Gomez Sarmiento is a photographer and visual artist based in Barcelona.

 She has been featured in publications such as Aesthetica Magazine and The Black and White Collection Book by Exposure Awards, and her work has been on view as part of the Stories Within Images exhibition at Art Basel Miami.

 In 2015 she co-founded Baddstories, a Barcelona based creative film company, reaping in multiple awards.